ivy-net/ivynet-docs/docs/client/QuickstartGuide.md

 Initialize the ivynet directory, build a configuration file, and register your node with the backend.
 The configuration file can be found at `${HOME}/.ivynet/ivy-config.toml` and can be configured manually or through `ivynet init` interactive mode.
 Sensible defaults are provided for newly generated `ivy-config.toml` files created via 'empty' mode.

-The command will ask for the backend credentials (email address and password, e.g. the ones used to created the organisation).
+The command will ask for backend credentials (email address and password, e.g. the ones used to created the organisation) in order to register your machine to the organization.

 ### Configure Keys